Plasma Cleaning Prior to Wire Bonding

-Plasma technology is often characterized as a “dry” cleaning process, using ionized gases in vacuum chambers.
+Plasma cleaning prior wire bonding and plasma technology is often characterized as a “dry” plasma cleaning process, using ionized gases in vacuum chambers.
 Typically these oxides are very thin, and if left on bond pads, could contribute to bond strength degradation in both wire bonding and gold bump flip chip applications.
-Plasma etching can remove contaminants to improve yields in gold bonding processes
+Plasma Cleaning Prior to Wire Bonding and Gold Bump Plasma cleaning can remove contaminants to improve yields in gold bonding processes.

 Contamination on Gold Bond Pads

 Die attach and subsequent adhesive cure steps can cause contamination to form on substrate or package gold bond pads.
 Untreated, this can lead to no-sticks or low ball shear at the wire bonding operation.
 Oftentimes the wire bonder is thought to be faulty.
 The use of plasma cleaning also extends to gold stud bump flip chip bonding.
 Studies prove that Ar plasma treatment improves the die shear strength of these joints as well.

 Plasma Surface Modification

 - Oxygen plasma cleaning improves adhesion of fluids to substrates, namely underfills and encapsulants.
 For example, an untreated substrate surface may be hydrophobic, causing voids and/or slow underfill wetting.
 Unlike unreactive argon gas, oxygen plasma breaks down into O+ ions and neutral O radicals where the radicals are of main interest.

 - Unaffected by the electric field in the chamber, these highly reactive species find their way under flip chip gaps.